Why Telling Your Story In Your Marketing Can Positively Help Your Sales

 It's also great to include stories of people you have worked with or happy customers.

-Sometimes our potential buyers might think you are a special case or put you up on a pedestal simply because you're qualified to teach something so including your past clients' results or your past buyers' reviews can be so powerful.
-It can create an "if they can then so can I" type of situation.
+Sometimes, our potential buyers might think you are a special case or put you up on a pedestal simply because you're qualified to teach something, so including your past clients' results or your past buyers' reviews can be powerful.
+It can create an "if they can, then so can I" type of situation.

 Everything you put out will either increase connection with the people you're trying to attract or decrease it and knowing that humans are naturally drawn to stories and examples can help your copywriting and marketing pop!